 Model selection

-Tables S2 en S3 describe five successive models in a stepwise forward selection process by adding additional variables, with the final Model 5 comprising the most variables.
+Tables S2 and S3 describe five successive models in a stepwise forward selection process by adding additional variables, with the final Model 5 comprising the most variables.
 We were guided in building up the models by the patterns we observed in the data.
 We kept effects in our final model that are significant in at least one of the language skills to keep the models comparable.
 The AIC, BIC, and deviance improvement indices for Models 0 to 5 are given in Table S3 (one table for each skill).

 We started with a base model, Model 0, containing only the random effects.
 After adding more explanatory variables, step by step, we finally arrive at our final model, Model 5.
 For model 1, we gave room to non-linearities in age of arrival effects by including squared and cubic AoA values.
 The squared and cubic AoA variables are necessary to handle the patterns in the age range between 18 and 27 (see Figures 1 and 2).
 Higher polynomials were no improvement.
 For model 2, we included a linear effect and a quadratic LoR effect that turned out to be sufficient to deal with non-linearities.
 Another additional relevant effect was the interaction between AoA and LoR (cf. Hilby and Obler, 2016, p.
 69).
 This pattern is visualized in Figure 3.
 We then included linguistic distances in Model 3 and its interactions are included in Model 4.
 It turned out that including squared distances in the interaction with the linear AoA variable gave the best results.
 These choices are supported by the visualizations of the data patterns (see Figures 2 and 3).
 We did not include three-way and higher interaction effects.
 There is no reason to assume them given the existing literature on AoA effects.
 We tested nevertheless several three-way interactions, without success.